jpillora/puzzler/README.md

 [![CI](https://github.com/jpillora/puzzler/workflows/CI/badge.svg)](https://github.com/jpillora/puzzler/actions?workflow=CI)

 Puzzler `pzlr(1)` is a command-line tool to **locally** develop solutions to various programming puzzles using Go (golang).
-You only need to be connected to the internet to fetch the questions.
+An internet connection is only required to fetch the questions.
 Current, it supports

 * Leetcode https://leetcode.com
 * Advent of Code https://adventofcode.com